About the oscillatory possibilities of the dynamical systems: HYPOTHESIS FOR A DYNAMIC BRAIN

 The relevance of the brain oscillatory activity for its superior functions is not unanimously accepted among neurologists, but such a view is becoming dominant and some main ideas are now rising up \cite{131}.
-The first one is that the brain itself, without requiring sensory inputs, sustains an endogenous oscillatory activity \cite{136,132}, and this is against the classical view of a passive brain, complex and highly interconnected, but strictly driven by external inputs.
+The first one is that the brain itself, without requiring sensory inputs, sustains an endogenous oscillatory activity \cite{136,132}.
 Secondly, the externally evoked neural activity represents the triggering and modulation of the endogenous dynamics by the sensory input, rather than directly reflecting the structure of the input signal itself \cite{137,138}.
-This can explain the variability of the evoked cortical responses when a given stimulus is presented repeatedly, without resorting to any brain's noise, and makes feasible a deterministic processing of sensory input based on its interplay with the intrinsic brain dynamics \cite{137}.
 Thirdly, both the endogenous and the externally evoked activities occur with a certain degree of coordination across more or less extended spatial regions, as manifested by the electro- and magneto-encephalograms themselves, which express composite signals of undefined tissue volumes, and by the observation of phase synchrony between separated focal sites, of well defined spatio-temporal patterns, and of correlation between the activity of a single neuron and the spatial pattern where it is embedded \cite{139,140,141,142,143}.